mushishi78/romsey-chamber/_news/2014-02-06-new-opening-times-for-romsey-and-district-chamber-of-commerce-industry.md

 ---
 ## The office with now be open

-Monday10am - 2pm
+Monday 10am - 2pm

-Wenesday 9am -1pm
+Wenesday 9am - 1pm

-Thursday 1pm -5pm
+Thursday 1pm - 5pm